- Requirements for entering Singapore

 It probably doesn’t come as a surprise that Singapore has some of the most expensive healthcare systems in the world, especially if you’re a non-resident foreigner.
 Therefore, you need to have good travel insurance before visiting Singapore.
 Even if Singapore is safe, you never know if you’ll experience an accident or suddenly become ill.

 If you get sick and have to stay as an inpatient in a hospital you might have to pay tens of thousands of US dollars for treatment, which can be a complete nightmare.
 To avoid this problem when traveling, I recommend you checking World Nomads insurance.
-It covers all the costs for medical care and with many add-on items, so that you get covered for theft, flight cancellations, and more.
+It covers all the costs for medical care and with many add-on items so that you get covered for theft, flight cancellations, and more.

-It’s renowned for being an affordable and flexible insurance as you can decide between which dates you want to be covered (short-term), you can buy it after you departed (which is not possible with most other insurance companies), and more.
+It’s renowned for being affordable and flexible insurance as you can decide between which dates you want to be covered (short-term), you can buy it after you departed (which is not possible with most other insurance companies), and more.

 Hotels and hostels in Singapore

-Many faulty believes that traveling to Singapore is out of their budget, mainly due to expensive hotel nights.
+Many faulty believe that traveling to Singapore is out of their budget, mainly due to expensive hotel nights.
 However, Singapore has a lot to offer and you can find everything from luxury hotels to cheaper hostels where it costs as little as 15 US dollars per night.

 I normally go to Agoda Hotels for Asia as they have many options and good offers on display.
 If you’re on a budget, let’s say 15 to 20 US dollars per night, you can find plenty of good hostels in or around Chinatown in Singapore.